 In a small saucepan, combine water and sugar.
 Bring to a boil and then reduce heat to medium-low.
 Simmer uncovered until the liquid becomes the consistency of pourable syrup (about 5 – 10 minutes).

-Stir in the lemon juice and then remove from heat and set aside.
-Add vanilla once the syrup cools, and stir to combine.
+Stir in the lemon juice and then remove it from heat and set aside.
+Add the vanilla once the syrup cools, and stir to combine.
 (This is also when you would add the orange blossom or rose water, if using in place of vanilla.)

-To clarify butter: melt butter in a saucepan over medium heat, skimming off any foam that rises to the top.
+To clarify the butter: melt the butter in a saucepan over medium heat, skimming off any foam that rises to the top.
 Once the butter is no longer producing foam, remove from heat.
 Pour the yellow liquid from the top into a heatproof bowl for use in dough, leaving the white solids in the bottom of the pan.
 (You can use the milk solids on veggies, rice or anything you want to enhance with a bit of buttery flavor.)

 Using about two thirds of the phyllo dough, lay a ½ inch thick bed in the greased cake pan, creating walls with the dough along the edge of the pan.
 Press firmly with your fingers to compress and pack the bottom and up the sides.

-Pour the cream filling over your dough and use spatula or spoon to spread filling out evenly.
+Pour the cream filling over your dough and use a spatula or spoon to spread filling out evenly.
 Sprinkle the remainder of phyllo dough over the top and use your fingers to gently press dough down, distributing evenly and covering cream completely.

 Cut and serve.